Find a spider by...

 |

-Hahniid species (QM) (perhaps an Alistra species but the Australian hahniids need revision)
+Hahniid species (QM) (The Australian hahniids need revision; maybe Alistra species)

 |